If we thought meeting the need for net new homes was tricky, just wait till we consider a rolling replacement programme.

 In the same year, to March 2020, a total of 9,020 demolitions were recorded.
 So, let’s assume that this means 9,020 homes were replaced in the year to March 2020.

 There are around 23 million homes in England.
 If we replace just over 9,000 of those homes every year, it will take us 2,500 years to replace them all.

-Is anyone designing a house that will last for 3,000 years?
+Is anyone designing a house that will last for over 2,000 years?

 Most of us in England (56%) live in homes that are at least 55 years old.
 It may be a salutary thought there is not, and never has been, any informed prediction of life expectancy required of any new home.

 The warranties provided to modular buildings require a 60-year lifespan.